CS:3330 Exam 1 Announcement

 Exam 1 for CS:3330 "Algorithms" will be held on Sept 24th (Thursday) from 6:30 pm to 8:30 pm

-During the exam you can use any written material you bring, including lecture notes, Python programs,
+During the exam you can use any written/printed material you bring, including books and

 You will have to turn off and remove from your vicinity all electronic devices including

 cell phones, lap tops, calculators, dictionaries, etc.

 The exam is worth 200 points, which is 20% of your final grade.
 Here is a brief description

 of the structure of the exam.

 Points will be equally divided among the 5 problems (so 40 points per problem).

 - Problem 1.
 On comparing or classifying functions by their growth rates and on